SLA for Shared Mailboxes

 To set up an SLA policy

-- Click on the 'SLA' tab on the left pane
+- Click on the 'SLA' tab to create the SLA policy

 Input fields required